 Looking for cheap flights with CebGo?
 With Utiket you can search for CebGo flights, find the lowest ticket prices and most convenient flight times.
 Best of all, here on Utiket you can directly compare CebGo fares with other hundres of other airlines.
 We do not add any commission or fees to a booking you make, making it the best place to find cheap flights for your journey.

 Cebgo, formerly known as SEAir, South East Asian Airlines and Tigerair Philippines, is a low-cost airline headquartered in Manila, Philippines.
 It is a subsidiary of JG Summit, the parent company of Cebu Pacific which operates the airline.

 Cebgo operates flights from Ninoy Aquino International Airport Terminal 4 and Clark International Airport.
 It flies to all the popular destinations in the Philippines: Bacolod, Butuan, Cagayan de Oro, Clark, Cebu, Davao, General Santos, Iloilo, Kalibo, Legazpi, Manila, Roxas, Puerto Princesa, Tacloban and Tagbilaran.

-CebGo flies to over 31 destinations.
+CebGo flies to over 32 destinations.
 Most CebGo flights are for destinations in Philippines but CebGo has international flights to several other countries as well, like for example Malaysia.
-From its main base in Cebu 30 flights depart every week.
-Many people who look for CebGo tickets look for flights to Cagayan de Oro and Manila.
+From its main base in Cebu 27 flights depart every week.
+Many people who look for CebGo tickets look for flights to Manila and Siargao.